fluffy-critter/bandcrash/README.md

 }
 ```

-You can also automatically generate a stub `album.json` file with:
+You can also automatically generate a stub `album.json` file with the `--init` option.
+Here are a few examples of its use:

 ```
+# stored as input_dir/album.json
 bandcrash --init input_dir output_dir

+# stored as input_dir/filename.json
+bandcrash --init input_dir/filename.json output_dir

+# stored as input_dir/data/filename.json
+bandcrash --init input_dir -j data/filename.json output_dir

 ```

 which will try to guess the track order and titles from the audio files in `input_dir`.